Neanderthal behaviour: Stone

 In the mid-20th century, French archaeologist François Bordes debated against American archaeologist Lewis Binford to explain this diversity (the "Bordes–Binford debate"), with Bordes arguing that these represent unique ethnic traditions and Binford that they were a response to varying environments (essentially, form vs. function).
 The latter sentiment would indicate a lower degree of inventiveness compared to Cro-Magnons, adapting the same tools to different environments rather than creating new technologies.
-A continuous sequence of occupation is well documented in Grotte du Renne, France, where the lithic tradition can be divided into the Levallois–Charentian, Discoid–Denticulate (43,300  ±929 – 40,900 ±719 years ago), Levallois Mousterian (40,200 ±1,500 – 38,400 ±1,300 years ago), and Châtelperronian (40,930 ±393 – 33,670 ±450 years ago).
+A continuous sequence of occupation is well documented in Grotte du Renne, France, where the lithic tradition can be divided into the Levallois–Charentian, Discoid–Denticulate (43,300±929 – 40,900±719 years ago), Levallois Mousterian (40,200±1,500 – 38,400±1,300 years ago), and Châtelperronian (40,930±393 – 33,670±450 years ago).

-There is some debate if Neanderthals had long-ranged weapons.
+There is some debate about whether Neanderthals had long-range weapons.
 A wound on the neck of an African wild ass from Umm el Tlel, Syria, was likely inflicted by a heavy Levallois-point javelin, and bone trauma consistent with habitual throwing has been reported in Neanderthals.
 Some spear tips from Abri du Maras, France, may have been too fragile to have been used as thrusting spears, possibly suggesting their use as darts.

 Bone

-The Châtelperronian in central France and northern Spain is a distinct industry from the Mousterian, and is controversially hypothesised to represent a culture of Neanderthals borrowing (or by process of acculturation) tool-making techniques from immigrating modern humans, crafting bone tools and ornaments.
+The Châtelperronian in central France and northern Spain is a distinct industry from the Mousterian, and is controversially hypothesised to represent a culture of Neanderthals borrowing (or through acculturation) tool-making techniques from immigrating modern humans, crafting bone tools and ornaments.
 In this frame, the makers would have been a transitional culture between the Neanderthal Mousterian and the modern human Aurignacian.
 The opposing viewpoint is that the Châtelperronian was manufactured by Cro-Magnons instead.
 Abrupt transitions similar to the Mousterian/Châtelperronian could also simply represent natural innovation, like the La Quina–Neronian transition 50,000 years ago featuring technologies generally associated with modern humans such as bladelets and microliths.
 Other ambiguous transitional cultures include the Italian Uluzzian industry, and the Balkan Szeletian industry.